...

 I use a ceramide-based moisturizer for the best moisture lock-in.
 I use a generous amount both day and night.

-I use a gel-based sunscreen with SPF 50++.
+I use a sunscreen with SPF 50++.
 Lightweight, fast-absorbing sunscreens are best for oily skin types.

 Sunscreen is a must for all skin types, including oily skin.
 However, the wrong sunscreen can feel greasy and cause breakouts.
 Opt for a non-comedogenic, oil-free sunscreen with at least SPF 30.